VA Loan

 The VA determines the eligibility for this loan.
 There is a general criterion, but it usually consists of individuals who have or are currently serving.
 However, there are certain outliers to these requirements.

 Of course, current active-duty members may be eligible for VA loans.
-However, there's a minimum continuous active service period of 90 days during peacetime or 181 days during wartime.
+However, the minimum continuous active service period is 90 days during peacetime or 181 days during wartime.

 Current active-duty members can take advantage of this loan, and Veterans may also be eligible.
 If a Veteran has not been discharged under dishonorable conditions, it’s safe to assume they can obtain this loan.